The origins of the trinity

 Nevertheless, the concept was widely accepted and practiced by the Church in the centuries following the apostolic era.
 The presumption that somehow all three (the Father, Son and Holy Spirit) were GOD eventually began to be proposed.
 Many came to believe that Yeshua was somehow divine, or godlike, yet it was not easy to reconcile that concept with scripture.
 Many theories were put forth over the succeeding years but no firm doctrine was accepted till late in the fourth century when the converted Roman emperor Constantine demanded that the Church come to some sort of agreement as to the nature of GOD with His Son.

-Theophilus of Antioch (late in second century) was the first Christian of record to define the Trinity.
+Theophilus of Antioch (late in second century) was the first Christian of record to define the so-called Trinity.
 His concept was that it represented God and HIS Word plus wisdom.
 After a few hundred years and a few hundred blasts from the chisel, a formula was finally decided upon which is still widely accepted today.

 In this paper, we will attempt to track the development of the concept of the Trinity during these early years.
 In the massive work, The Rise of Christianity, consisting of over a thousand pages, W. H. C. Frend has compiled a detailed account of the history of the early Church.
 As such, he catalogues and chronicles the birth and growth of the concept of the Trinity throughout those early centuries.
 From his book, one can quickly yet thoroughly acquire an in-depth knowledge of how this mystery of the God-head came to be so widely accepted in the early Church.
 We will take advantage of Mr. Frend's labors and quote it numerous times in the following analysis.